Jose’ M F Moura, 2019 IEEE President

 Kathy’s leadership style of collaborative consensus seeking has earned her the admiration of all who have worked with her.
 She has gotten many new initiatives accomplished while maintaining a positive working atmosphere within IEEE.
 These leadership qualities make her ideally suited to be IEEE President.
 Kathy also has a strong business acumen through her role as the Program Manager of the National Missile Defense Program software group.
 She delivered the core software system on time and within budget – quite an accomplishment.
 Kathy will make an outstanding IEEE President.

 I first met Kathy when she was President of the IEEE Computer Society.
 During that year, she lead the introduction of the Computer Society’s first ever strategic planning process.
 After that amazing year, Kathy was nominated and elected to the IEEE BoG.
-Highly unusually for the Computer Society, Kathy’s nomination was approved for two consecutive terms.
+Highly unusual for the Computer Society, Kathy’s nomination was approved for two consecutive terms.
 This stands testament to the outstanding contributions she has made both for the Society and the IEEE.
-After completion of a six year Board term Kathy is now TAB VP.
+After completion of a six year board term Kathy is not TAB VP.
 From my role on TAB (Director Elect) I have personally watched Kathy navigate challenging issues with both determination and respect.
-Thus, I wholeheartedly support Kathy’s nomination and believe that under her leadership the IEEE will be transformative.
+Thus, I wholeheartedly support Kathy’s nomination and believe that under her leadership that IEEE will be transformative.

 I have known and worked continuously with Kathy Land for almost 20 years beginning when we were first active Computer Society volunteers.
 Kathy and I served closely on the Computer Society Board of Governors in many positions, including the Executive Committee when she and I were vice presidents, later as presidents, and still later when she served 2 terms as IEEE Division Director.